argumentcomputer/zk-light-clients/aptos/README.md

 This is a light client for the Aptos blockchain.
 It is written in Rust and lives in the workspace defined in this directory.
-In this README we will go over a few specifities that need to be known before hoping in development.
+In this README we will go over a few details that need to be known before hopping into development.

 ## Layout